-- 1) Tables 1.1-1.3 were derived from the U.S. Marshals Service Prisoner Tracking System.
-Only records of arrests made during October 1, 2002, through September 30, 2003, were selected.
-Information on individual cases, offenses, and detainees were used to construct the tables. - 2) The data in tables 1.1-1.3 are not directly comparable to tables 1.1-1.3 in prior Compendia because of changes in the data processing methodology.
-Prior Compendia (1998-2002) overstated the number of Federal arrests by about 4,000 or 3% because some suspects were booked in more than one Federal district following their arrests.
+- Tables 1.1-1.3 were derived from the U.S. Marshals Service Prisoner Tracking System.
+Only records of arrests made between October 1, 2003, and September 30, 2004, were selected.
+Information on individual cases, offenses, and detainees were used to construct the tables. - 2) The data in tables 1.1-1.3 are not directly comparable to tables 1.1-1.3 in prior Compendia (1998-2002) because of changes in the data processing methodology.
+Compendia between 1998 and 2002 overstated the number of Federal arrests by about 4.000 or 3% because some suspects were booked in more than one Federal district following their arrests.
 For example, a suspect who is arrested and booked in district A may be transferred to district B because of an outstanding warrant in district B. Upon arrival in district B, the suspect is booked a second time.
-The data presented in this Compendium reflect only the first booking associated with a given person-arrest. - 3) Tables 1.4-1.5 were derived from the DEA Defendant Statistical System.
-Only records of arrests made during October 1, 2002, through September 30, 2003, were selected.
+Data tables from the 2003 Compendium onward reflect only the first booking associated with a given personarrest and are comparable to one another. - 2) The distribution of arrests by arresting agency and department shown in table 1.2 is not directly comparable to prior Compendia because of the agency restructuring that occurred with the creation of the Department of Homeland Security. - 3) Tables 1.4-1.5 were derived from the DEA Defendant Statistical System.
+Only records of arrests made between October 1, 2003, and September 30, 2004, were selected.
 Counts of DEA arrests from tables 1.4-1.5 will be higher than those reported as DEA arrests by the U.S. Marshals (in table 1.2) because some suspects arrested by DEA agents are transferred to State or local jurisdiction and are, therefore, never booked by the U.S. Marshals Service. - 4) Tables 1.6-1.9 were derived from the U.S. Marshals Service Warrant Information Network.
-Only records of warrants initiated or warrants cleared during October 1, 2002, through September 30, 2003 were selected.
-Information on warrant type, warrant execution, and
+Only records

-- warrant offense were used to construct the tables. - 5) The offense classification codes used by the U.S. Marshals Service were aggregated into the categories shown in tables 1.1-1.3 and table 1.8.
+- of warrants initiated or warrants cleared during October 1, 2003, through September 30, 2004, were selected.
+Information on warrant type, warrant execution, and warrant offense were used to construct the tables. - 5) The offense classification codes used by the U.S. Marshals Service were aggregated into the categories shown in tables 1.1-1.3 and table 1.8.
 These categories are similar, but may not be directly comparable, to categories used in other tables of this Compendium.